Manjunadha-123/Dev-Tinder/readme.md

 // if first had response and also include next it run perfect but it can not go to the next route and give error.
 // if we can not give route, then app will be crash.
 // rapping Route Handlers in Array is works properly.

+// in the use of next functions are middeleares and where the one is give the response is the request handlers.